Food Logging Part 4: My 3000+ calorie per day vegan diet and what, exactly, I eat

 Being a high-calorie vegan means stuffing my face basically 24/7

-However, I still use food logging very occasionally out of sheer curiosity (my calorie needs seem to be increasing each year!), and to make sure that I’m on track with my macros.
+However, I still use food logging very occasionally out of sheer curiosity, and to make sure that I’m on track with my macros.

 Sample food logs